laszloszurok/episode-monitor/README.md

 # episode-monitor

-Send desktop notifications when new episodes are detected for a list ov tv shows.
+Send notifications to an [ntfy](https://github.com/binwiederhier/ntfy) topic, when new episodes are detected for a list ov tv shows.

 ## Installation